Chapter 26:

 Sunagoshi

-“What is this?!” asked Lu, gesturing broadly.
+“What is… this?!” asked Lu, gesturing broadly at the scene.

-She turned her inky, bottomless eyes to the group.
+Imposing, she turned her inky, bottomless eyes to the group.

-“It's thanks to you.” she said, her voice resonating fiercely.
+“It's thanks to you,” she said, her voice resonating fiercely.
 “You melted the snow.”

 “No!” exclaimed Lu.